NightmareVCO/NightmareVCO.github.io/README.md

 This is a simple responsive menu that is built using HTML, CSS.
 It is a simple static website that allows users to view the menu on different devices.

 [Responsive Menu](https://nightmarevco.github.io/module2-solution/) - The website is hosted on GitHub Pages.

+### Responsive Navbar

+This is a simple responsive navbar that is built using HTML, CSS.
+It is a simple static website that allows users to view the navbar on different devices.

+[Responsive Navbar](https://nightmarevco.github.io/module3-solution/) - The website is hosted on GitHub Pages.